Double-bracket quantum algorithms for diagonalization: Relation to prior work and open questions

-The key physical property needed to embed the double-bracket flow into the quantum computing framework has been irreversible dephasing.
-This has been achieved using that pinching is a mixed-unitary channel but the preparation complexity has been exponential in the system size if no structure of the problem is promised.
+\paragraph{Regarding dephasing as a quantum algorithmic component.} The key physical property needed to embed the GWW flow into the quantum computing framework has been irreversible dephasing.
+The approach taken here parallels dynamical decoupling~\cite{ezzell2022dynamical}.
+The presented implementation proposal uses that pinching is a mixed-unitary channel but the preparation complexity has been exponential in the system size if no structure of the problem is promised.
 Arguably this is natural because of the size of the input matrix but it would be useful to avoid this preparation inefficiency.
 The appendix~\ref{app:sparsity} explores the case of pinching sparse Hamiltonians, however, if the recent conjecture regarding Lieb-Robinson bounds of double-bracket flows is true~\cite{hastings2022lieb} then the flowed Hamiltonian could quickly become dense.
+It should be noted that the Brockett double-bracket flow~\cite{brockett1991dynamical, brockett1991dynamical2} does not feature dephasing and yet is also diagonalizing~\cite{helmke_moore_optimization}.

-Abstracting this a bit further it occurs worthwhile to consider the question: What use can we make in near-term of mixed-unitary channels which involve polynomial rather than exponential number of unitary conjugations?
+\paragraph{Regarding quantum algorithms using mixed-unitary channels.} It occurs worthwhile to consider the question: What use can we make of mixed-unitary maps which involve polynomial rather than exponential number of unitary conjugations?
 Here, pinching was a costly circuit component which broadly speaking had the role of implementing memory loss.
-Can polynomial mixed-unitary channels give rise to controllable irreversibility and are they useful for creating purposeful quantum algorithms?
+Can polynomial mixed-unitary maps give rise to controllable irreversibility and are they useful for creating purposeful quantum algorithms?

 Note, that recent experiments have shown that circuits of the type involved in the pinching component \eqref{pinching_component} have an expressive power which suffices to prepare eigenstates experimentally~\cite{kokail2019self}.
 One could speculate if the role of the local gates assigned in that study by variational optimization has also been to dephase couplings.